bookofproofs/bookofproofs.github.io/_sources/history/18th-century/fagnano-giovanni.md

 9. He developed a transformation formula for integrating a trigonometric function twice without knowing the value of the integrals.
 10. He demonstrated a theorem which expressed the arc of a hyperbola in terms of the sum of the distances between its vertices and any external point.

 Born 31 January 1715, Sinigaglia (now Senigallia, Italy).
-Died 14 May1797, Sinigaglia (now Senigallia, Italy).
+Died 14 May 1797, Sinigaglia (now Senigallia, Italy).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Fagnano_Giovanni/)